-Eggplant is one of the most popular ingredients used to make tempura.
-Not only does it have beautiful deep purple skin and meltingly tender flesh, but it can also be cut and presented in a number of different ways that are sure to impress.
+Eggplant is a popular ingredient used to make tempura due to its beautiful deep purple skin and tender flesh that can be cut and presented in various ways.

-In this recipe, I will teach you 3 of the most common ways we serve eggplant tempura in Japan and how to achieve the ultimate presentation and texture!
+In this recipe, I will teach you three of the most common ways to serve eggplant tempura in Japan and how to achieve the perfect presentation and texture.

-When making tempura, I recommend using one of the following:
+For making tempura, I suggest using one of the following types of eggplants:

 - Japanese eggplant